AS2020965/bookstore/README.md

 Features

-User Authentication: Users can register, log in, and manage their profiles.
+1.User Authentication: Users can register, log in, and manage their profiles.

-Ebook Browsing: Users can browse through a list of available ebooks.
+2.Ebook Browsing: Users can browse through a list of available ebooks.

-Search Functionality: Users can search for ebooks by title, author, or genre.
+3.Search Functionality: Users can search for ebooks by title, author, or genre.

-Ebook Details: Detailed view of each ebook with description, author info, and purchase options.
+4.Ebook Details: Detailed view of each ebook with description, author info, and purchase options.

-Shopping Cart: Users can add ebooks to their cart and proceed to checkout.
+5.Shopping Cart: Users can add ebooks to their cart and proceed to checkout.

 Technologies Used

-Backend: Java Spring Boot
+1.Backend: Java Spring Boot

-Frontend: HTML, CSS, JavaScript
+2.Frontend: HTML, CSS, JavaScript

-Database: MySQL (or any other database you used)
+3.Database: MySQL (or any other database you used)

-Build Tool: Maven (or Gradle)
+4.Build Tool: Maven (or Gradle)

-Version Control: Git
+5.Version Control: Git

 Getting Started

-Prerequisites
+1.Prerequisites

-Java 11 or higher
+2.Java 11 or higher

-Maven or Gradle
+3.Maven or Gradle

-MySQL (or any other database you used)
+4.MySQL (or any other database you used)

 Installation

 1.Clone the repository

 2.Configure the database

 3.Build the project

 4.Run the application

 5.Open your browser and navigate to http://localhost:8080.